 DIABETES DOES NOT MEAN THE END

-November is American Diabetes Month and it’s important for us to speak up about this very prevalent disease, especially in women.
+Diabetes continues to grow so it’s important for us to speak up about this very prevalent disease, especially in women.
 Why do you need to know about Diabetes?
 According to Centers for Disease Control and Prevention (CDC), 13 million women in the United States have diabetes, that’s about one in 10 women over age 20.
 If you are an African American, Asian American or American Indian, you are at higher risk for developing this disease.
 Unfortunately, about one-third of women with diabetes do not know they have the disease.
 So it is very important that every woman have her blood glucose tested, especially those that have a family history of diabetes.
 To bring awareness to diabetes this month, we rounded up 5 things we felt that all women should know about Diabetes.

 1. What is Diabetes?